Do you want to compare the features in Caldera Forms vs WPForms?

 Yes!
 WPForms is the best contact form plugin for WordPress.
 It’s super easy to use, and it lets you get a simple contact form online in just a few minutes.

 The awesome thing about WPForms is that you can start out with Lite, which is 100% free forever.
 Your forms and settings will be saved when you upgrade to Pro.
-So after you’ve moved over from Caldera Forms to WPForms, you’ll be able to continually improve your forms with more powerful features.
+So after you’ve moved over from Caldera Forms to WPForms, you’ll be able to improve your forms with more powerful features continually.

 You don’t need to write any code to make and publish forms, and there’s even an Embed button to publish a form in a couple of clicks!